-Pathological staging is different for the two major groups of oesophageal carcinomas, adenocarcinoma and squamous cell carcinoma.
-It is important to refer to the current World Health Organization (WHO) Classification of Tumours of the Digestive System, 5th edition, 2019 for the different oesophageal malignant neoplasms (Table 1).
+Pathological staging is different for the two major groups of oesophageal carcinomas, adenocarcinoma and squamous cell carcinoma. ^{11,15} It is important to refer to the current World Health Organization (WHO) Classification of Tumours of the Digestive System, 5th edition, 2019 for the different oesophageal malignant neoplasms (Table 1).
+16 The ICCR dataset includes 5th edition Corrigenda, September 2022.
+17

-Adenoid cystic carcinoma, undifferentiated carcinoma or MiNEN (the neuroendocrine component is nearly always NEC) with an adenocarcinoma component, follow the adenocarcinoma stage grouping.17 There is no definite evidence for whether the staging of adenosquamous carcinoma or mucoepidermoid carcinoma should follow that of squamous cell carcinoma or adenocarcinoma staging groups.18
+Adenoid cystic carcinoma, undifferentiated carcinoma or MiNEN (the neuroendocrine component is nearly always NEC) with an adenocarcinoma component, follow the adenocarcinoma stage grouping.
+18 There is no definite evidence for whether the staging of adenosquamous carcinoma or mucoepidermoid carcinoma should follow that of squamous cell carcinoma or adenocarcinoma staging groups.
+19